gocd/docs.go.cd/gocd_on_kubernetes/designing_a_cd_pipeline/creating_a_test_pipeline.md

 Now that the test pipeline is configured, we can run it to verify that the tests have been run.

 To run the pipeline, unpause the pipeline in the GoCD dashboard.
 The changes in the source git repository get picked up automatically when the pipeline is triggered.

+In the [next section](creating_a_deploy_pipeline.md), we'll look at how to configure a pipeline to deploy our sample application onto a Kubernetes cluster.